MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Analysis of the Results and Discussion

+Based on the evaluation of our approach on two different case study systems and datasets, we can answer the second RQ as follows:

-\begin{custombox}{RQ2} In summary, we can conclude that \tool clearly outperforms both baselines in terms of identifying mutants, while also achieving a comparable or higher effectiveness at identifying external anomalies with the best MRs. \end{custombox}
+\begin{custombox}{RQ2} In summary, we can conclude that \tool outperforms all baselines in terms of identifying internal anomalies in both of our case study systems, while also achieving a comparable or higher effectiveness at identifying external anomalies with the best MRs in most cases. \end{custombox}